dyc3/senior-design/visualization-design.typ

 == Streamed Events

-The visualization will be able to receive streamed events from the balancers for realtime updates of the visualization.
-The collector is responsible for receiving these events and passing them to the datasource via websockets.
+The visualization will be able to receive streamed events from the Balancers for realtime updates of the visualization.
+The collector is responsible for receiving these events and passing them to the datasource via WebSockets.
 The panel will then update the visualization accordingly. @Figure::vis-collector-component shows how the collector interacts with the visualization.

 #figure(
   image("figures/vis/vis-collector-component.svg"),